aliyun/terraform-provider-alicloud/website/docs/r/privatelink_vpc_endpoint_service.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
 * `create_time` - The time when the endpoint service was created.
-* `region_id` - The ID of the region to which the endpoint service belongs.
+* `region_id` - (Available since v1.235.0) The ID of the region to which the endpoint service belongs.
 * `service_business_status` - The service state of the endpoint service.
 * `service_domain` - The domain name of the endpoint service.
 * `status` - The state of the endpoint service.